This resource has been fully reviewed and updated by a member of The Open Sanctuary Project team as of October 5, 2022.

 Think About Your Staffing And Volunteer Needs

-Hosting a large event, especially with many members of the public who might not be aware of your mission and policies, means you will need to rely heavily on staff and volunteer help to ensure that your residents and facilities are safe, facilitate respectful interactions with residents at all times, help coordinate parking and check-ins, and make sure all sanctuary policies are maintained throughout the event.
+Hosting a large event, especially with many members of the public who might not be aware of your The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. and policies, means you will need to rely heavily on staff and volunteer help to ensure that your residents and facilities are safe, facilitate respectful interactions with residents at all times, help coordinate parking and check-ins, and make sure all sanctuary policies are maintained throughout the event.
 You will likely need quite a few more folks to help out than you might have first envisioned if you have never hosted a big event on the property before.
 Think carefully about your estimated crowd size and your specific needs when soliciting for help from your community.
 Volunteers may also need specific training before the event and guidance to ensure that the activities go smoothly and safely.
 If you are frequently relying upon large volunteer pools for events throughout the year, consider looking into hiring a volunteer manager down the line.

 Even if your event is completely free to the public, it can be very helpful to encourage interested visitors to sign up for your event, either via an email RSVP or a free web service.
 This way, you can have a rough idea of how many folks you can expect to have on your sanctuary grounds, or in order to cap visitor registration early if space is limited.
 RSVPs can also be useful if you are serving food and beverages, or having vendors provide food on-site to ensure that an appropriate amount of staffing and supplies are on-hand to make the experience positive for everyone.